bruceravel/demeter/documents/Artemis/_sources/path/mathexp.txt

 For math expressions that are the same for every path |nd| E\ :sub:`0` is a common example |nd| :demeter:`artemis` provides some automation tools.
-Each of the path parameter labels on the Path page is sensitive to either left or right click.
+Each of the path parameter labels on the Path page is sensitive to either :mark:`leftclick,..` left or :mark:`rightclick,..` right click.
 Either kind of click posts a menu like the one of the right.
 The top option is used to erase the contents of the associated text both, but only on this path.

 The next four options are used to push the math expression for the associated path parameter onto other paths.
 These four options allow